 8. The Company XXX requires the AI capabilities to improve efficiency of production.
 This capability is deployed in Factory D network.
 Factory D network needs to train an AI model for fault analysis.
 But the edge computing resource in the Factory D network is not enough to train a model.
 The Factory D network discovers the edge computing resource in Factory C network and performs computational task offloading procedure to offload the task to Factory C.

+9. During the peak supply period, the Factory A requires AI capability to assist to improve the accuracy of quality inspection of goods.
+Therefore, during this peak period, the factory needs to the operator to deploy AI capabilities to conduct product inspections through machine vision.
+Once the peak supply period is pass, the relevant AI capabilities will be disabled and released.